stormqloud/kazoo-tgbbok/fax.md

 Kazoo has inbound and outbound faxing to/from PDF.

 Faxing has progressed from 3.16 to 3.18 and now 3.19.
+Master is ahead of what you will discover here.

 There are certainly more parts to faxing on Kazoo then are documented here.
 As they say, the best documentation is the source code..

-I have had success in backporting the fax application from "master/3.20" to 3.18.
-This is currently not needed for 3.19

-Specifically, make sure you are running kazoo-ui from *github* if you want to use faxboxes!
-You have been warned.
-You need to have the latest code.

 ## Fax to Email gateway
 * This should work with no problem.
 Assign a callflow with a DID number to go into "receive fax".
 The "receive fax" application will associate with a user record.
 The PDF will be delivered to the users email address.